 BiographiesSkip to content Skip to main navigation

-Stephen T. Peverly, Ph.D. is a Professor of Psychology and Education, Director of the Ph.D.
-Program in School Psychology, College Ombudsman, former chair of the Department of Health and Behavior Studies (2010-2016) a Fellow of Division 16 of the American Psychological Association (School Psychology), an elected member of the Society for the Study of School Psychology (SSSP) and Honorary Professor of Cognition and Education at the Universidad del Norte, in Barranquilla, Columbia.
-His courses include: The Psychology of Memory: Cognitive and Affective Bases; Reading Comprehension Strategies and Study Skills; and Professional and Ethical Functions for School Psychologists.
-His research focuses on the cognitive, affective and motivational processes that underlie reading comprehension and studying, especially lecture and text note-taking.
+Stephen T. Peverly, Ph.D. joined Teachers College as an assistant professor in 1986.
+Currently, he is a Professor of Psychology and Education, Director of the Ph.D.
+Program in School Psychology, College Ombudsman, former Chair of the Department of Health and Behavior Studies (2010-2016) a Fellow of Division 16 of the American Psychological Association (School Psychology), an elected member of the Society for the Study of School Psychology (SSSP) and Honorary Professor of Cognition and Education at the Universidad del Norte, in Barranquilla, Columbia.
+His courses include: The Psychology of Memory: Cognitive and Affective Bases; and the Development of Reading Comprehension.
+Over the past 20 years his research has focused on cross cultural investigations of the development of young students’ math skills and the cognitive, affective and motivational processes that underlie reading comprehension and studying, especially lecture and text note-taking.

 Before coming to Teachers College, Professor Peverly worked as a School Psychologist in Massachusetts from 1976 to 1979.
 He returned to graduate school in 1979 and graduated with a Ph.D. in Educational Psychology from The Pennsylvania State University in 1983.
 Subsequently, he did a three-year postdoctoral fellowship at the Learning Research and Development Center at the University of Pittsburg from 1983-1986.